Commandos (film)

 Commandos a.k.a.
 Sullivan's Marauders is a 1968 Italian-produced war film starring Lee Van Cleef and Jack Kelly and directed by Armando Crispino.
 The film is set in North Africa but was shot in Sardinia.

 Dario Argento is credited as co-screenwriter.

 Plot

 The film is set in the middle of World War II, and in the deserts of Africa, Sgt.
 Sullivan puts together a group of Italian-Americans into disguise as Italian soldiers in order to infiltrate a North African camp held by the Italians.
 Sullivan, along with Dino, was one of three that survived from the Pacific War against the Japanese, although Lieutenant Freeman was killed in his last mission.
 Their Captain in charge of the mission, Captain Valli, has several soldiers with special training.

 Sullivan thinks Valli is too green and doubts his leadership, while Valli worries that Sullivan is too blood thirsty and stubborn.
 Valli refuses to kill all the enemy Italians and they have to be kept hidden as various supply convoys pass through.

-Later on Germans show up and spend a nerve-wracking amount of time talking, asking questions, and drinking.
+Later, Germans arrive and spend time talking, asking questions, and drinking.

 Eventually the Italians try to escape.